saucelabs/sauce-docs/docs/secure-connections/sauce-connect/quickstart.md

 ## Run a Local Test

-With your tunnel up and running, try doing a Live or Automated local test.
+With your tunnel up and running, try doing a Live <!--or Automated--> local test.

 ### Live